vertica/client-application-examples/ADO.NET/README.md

 ## Prerequisites

 - .NET Core 3.1+, or .NET Framework 4.6.1+
-- The Vertica ADO.NET DLL
 - A running Vertica database

 :information_source: Note that you will need to use .NET Core, not .NET Framework, if using Linux or Mac.
 It is recommended to use .NET 6.0 since it is a long-term support version.

-:information_source: Note that in the future the Vertica ADO.NET driver will be made available via NuGet.
-Until then, you get contact Vertica for a copy.

 ## Install .NET